January 6, 2025

 Signs of Water Quality Issues:

-• Random yellowing across the plant.
+• Random yellow across the plant.

 Solution:

-• Switch to filtered or rainwater for a more natural option.
+• Switch to using filtered or rainwater.

 Naturally Aging Leaves